View Yvonne Marquez's Obituary on sltrib.com and share memories

 Yvonne was an active lifelong member of Our Lady of Lourdes Catholic church in Magna.
 She sang in the Spanish choir, served on the spaghetti dinner committee, and led church beautification efforts along with many other ministries.

-Yvonne is survived by: her children Paul, Mary and Roland; her siblings David Cruz (Martha), Sophie Romero, and Kathy (John) McCoy; 15 grandchildren and 29 great-grandchildren; and numerous extended family members and friends too numerous to mention.
+Yvonne is survived by: her children Paul, Mary and Roland; her siblings David Cruz (Martha), Sophie Romero, and Kathy McCoy (John); 15 grandchildren and 29 great-grandchildren; and numerous extended family members and friends too numerous to mention.
 She is preceded in death by her parents; daughter, Margie Guerrero; sons, Victor & Conrad Marquez; sister, Diane Gonzales; and brothers-in-law, Luciano Gonzales & Gilbert Romero.